Phonograph record: Microgroove and vinyl era

 Columbia and RCA Victor each pursued their R&D secretly.

-The commercial rivalry between RCA Victor and Columbia Records led to RCA Victor's introduction of what it had intended to be a competing vinyl format, the 7-inch (175 mm) 45 rpm disc, with a much larger center hole.
+The commercial rivalry between RCA Victor and Columbia Records led to RCA Victor's introduction of what it had intended to be a competing vinyl format, the 7 in) 45 rpm disc, with a much larger center hole.
 For a two-year period from 1948 to 1950, record companies and consumers faced uncertainty over which of these formats would ultimately prevail in what was known as the "War of the Speeds" (see also Format war).
 In 1949 Capitol and Decca adopted the new LP format and RCA Victor gave in and issued its first LP in January 1950.
 The 45 rpm size was gaining in popularity, too, and Columbia issued its first 45s in February 1951.
 By 1954, 200 million 45s had been sold.

-Eventually the 12-inch (300 mm) 33 1/3 rpm LP prevailed as the dominant format for musical albums, and 10-inch LPs were no longer issued.
+Eventually the 12 in 33 1/3 rpm LP prevailed as the dominant format for musical albums, and 10 in LPs were no longer issued.
 The last Columbia Records reissue of any Frank Sinatra songs on a 10-inch LP record was an album called Hall of Fame, CL 2600, issued on 26 October 1956, containing six songs, one each by Tony Bennett, Rosemary Clooney, Johnnie Ray, Frank Sinatra, Doris Day, and Frankie Laine.